DheerajRacha/DheerajRacha.github.io/_pages/projects.md

 ### Drone
 * Built a Quadcopter.
-* Assembled all the parts from scratch and successfully aviated it.
+* Assembled all the parts from scratch and succeeded in getting it to fly.